nsully21/L4D2_Torment/README.md

 This can be played coop with Hamachi where clients connect to host game by typing in console "connect *host ip address*"

-ps idk if this works with other addons so if anything weird is happening, delete your other addons

 CURENTLY ADDED GEAR: